fabric-testbed/teaching-materials/assignments/Webserver/README.md

    - Run the Tutorial Notebooks
     	- In the left-hand column of JupyterHub, navigate to the Webserver tutorial
     	- Open and execute the CreateSlice.ipynb notebook
-        - Then open and execute the webserver.ipynb
+        - Then open and execute the steps on webserver.ipynb
-        - Then open and execute the Assignment.ipynb

 ## Overview of the Notebooks in this Tutorial